If you are both a new student and have just moved away from home, it may be a good idea to read some advice about life in student accommodation.

 If you are sharing a bathroom with someone, you should agree on when and how to clean.
 Agree upon which items you feel are personal and which can be shared.

 To ensure a pleasant and positive environment, people who share a kitchen should agree on how to arrange cleaning, order, routines, emptying the rubbish bins and maybe also shared purchases and meals.
 Ask your fellow residents what they think of as shared items and what are personal items, and be clear about what you want to share or not.
 This prevents misunderstandings and potential arguments!
-A good tip is to make a washing list and preferably a kitchen chat in a social channel that suits most people.
+A good tip is to make a cleaning list and preferably a kitchen chat in a social channel that suits most people.

-Sometimes it can be difficult to get to know those who live around you.
-Feel free to use the resident assistant if you need help getting to know more people in your hallway or in the shared kitchen.
-It is an important task for the resident assistant to arrange social gatherings that help the residents get to know each other better.
+Contact student relations counsellorSometimes it can be difficult to get to know those who live around you.
+Feel free to use the welfare host if you need help getting to know more people in your hallway or in the shared kitchen.
+It is an important task for the welfare host to arrange social gatherings that help the residents get to know each other better.

 Please note that residents in our student housing is NOT covered by our house contents insurance.
 It is therefore necessary to make sure you have your own insurance.